xc-lab/PointExplainer/README.md

 # PointExplainer
-PointExplainer: Towards Practical Transparent Parkinson's Disease Diagnosis
+PointExplainer: Towards Practical Transparent Parkinson's Disease Diagnosis (created by Xuechao Wang at Ghent University.)

 <img src="https://github.com/chaoxuewang/PointExplainer/blob/main/images/fig1.jpg" alt="Image text" width="300">

-Created by Xuechao Wang at Ghent University.

 ## Introduction
 This work is based on our arXive report, which is going to appear in [Medical Image Anglysis](https://www.sciencedirect.com/journal/medical-image-analysis).
 We proposed an explainable diagnosis framework combined with a digitized hand-drawn test for Parkinson's disease diagnosis.